Study Abroad Program Overview

 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; internships, research, & independent study; units, exams, and grades; orientation; and housing.

-Students will be placed in one of Osaka University’s science and technology lab teams to conduct research through experiments, peer consultation, group work, and interactive discussions with graduate and undergraduate students under the supervision of top scientists.
+Students will be placed in one of Osaka University’s science and engineering lab teams to conduct research through experiments, peer consultation, group work, and interactive discussions with graduate and undergraduate students under the supervision of top scientists.

 Recent UCEAP participants could be found in labs making tissues used for heart transplants; working on particle physics projects to understand the formation of the universe; actively testing biotechnology applications to improve water treatment; designing and building robots that performed incredible human functions; and more.